Dispersal vector: Wind dispersal

-Adaptive morphology
+Structural adaptations

-Many species have evolved morphological adaptations to maximize wind dispersal potential.
+Many species have evolved structural adaptations to maximize wind dispersal potential.
 Common examples include plumed, winged, and balloon-like diaspores.

-Plumed diaspores have thin hair-like projections that allow easier wind uplift.
+Plumed diaspores have thin hair-like projections that lift them up higher.
 One of the most common plumed species is the dandelion, Taraxacum officinale.
-The wind dispersal potential of plumed species are directly correlated to the total mass and total surface area of the projected plume.
+The wind dispersal potential of plumed species are directly related to the total mass and total surface area of the projected plume.

 Winged diaspores have fibrous tissue that develops on the wall of the seed and projects outward.
-Seed wings are generally thought to co-evolve with the evolution of larger seeds, in order to increase dispersal and offset the weight of the larger seeds.
+Seed wings are believed to have evolved together with larger seeds, in order to increase their dispersal and offset the weight of the larger seeds.
 Some common examples include pine and spruce trees.

 Balloon-like seeds are a phenomenon where the calyx, a kind of protective pouch or covering the plant uses to guard the seeds, is light and swollen.
-This ballon-like structure allows the entire pouch of seeds to be dispersed by gusts of wind.
+This balloon-like structure allows the entire pouch of seeds to be dispersed by gusts of wind.
 A common example of the balloon-like diaspore is the Trifolium fragiferum, or strawberry clover.

 Human effects on anemochory

 Wind dispersal of a particular species can also be affected by human actions.
 Humans can affect anemochory in three major ways: habitat fragmentation, chemical runoff, and climate change.

 Clearing land for development and building roads through forests can lead to habitat fragmentation.
-Habitat fragmentation reduces the number and size of the effected populations, which reduces the amount of seeds that are dispersed.
-This lowers the probability that dispersed seeds with germinate and take root.
+Habitat fragmentation reduces the number and size of the effected populations, reducing the amount of seeds that are dispersed.
+This, therefore, lowers the probability that dispersed seeds with germinate and take root.

-Chemical runoff from fertilizer, leakages of sewage, and carbon emissions from fossil fuels can also lead to eutrophication, a build up of nutrients that often leads to excess algae and non-native plant growth.
+Chemical runoff from fertilizers, leakages of sewage, and carbon emissions from fossil fuels can also lead to eutrophication, a build up of nutrients that often leads to excess algae and invasive plant growth.
 Eutrophication can lead to decreased long distance dispersal because the lack of nutrients to native plants causes a decrease in seed release height.
 However, because of the lowered release height, eutrophication can sometimes lead to an increase in short distance dispersal.

-Climate change effects on wind patterns have the potential increase average wind velocity.
-However, it can also lead to lower levels of wind dispersal for each individual plant or organism because of the effects climate change has on the normal conditions needed for plant growth, such as temperature and rainfall.
+Global warming effects on wind patterns can increase average wind velocity.
+However, it can also lead to lower levels of wind dispersal for each individual plant or organism since global warming affects the normal conditions needed for plant growth, such as temperature and rainfall.

 Water dispersal

 Hydrochory is dispersal using water, including oceans, rivers, streams, and rain.
 It affects many different dispersal units, such as seeds, fern spores, zooplankton, and plankton.

-Terrestrial water sources tend to be more restricted in their ability to disperse units.
+Water sources surrounded by land tend to be more restricted in their ability to disperse units.
 Barriers such as mountain ranges, farm land, and urban centers prevent the relatively free movement of dispersal units seen in open bodies of water.
-Oceanic dispersal can move individuals or reproductive propagules anywhere from a meter to hundreds of kilometers from the original point depending on the size of the individual.
+Oceanic dispersal can move individual dispersal units or reproductive propagules anywhere from a mere to hundreds of kilometers from the original point depending on the size of each one.